User Manual

 2. Filling the Form with the Get Attribute Action

-• When the page loads or an attribute is selected, the Get Attribute action is executed.
+• When the page is loaded or an attribute is selected, the Get Attribute action is executed.

 • The returned information is distributed to the Dynamic Form element (binding is performed).